My Account

 helvetica

-Helvetica is a font that remains popular in the advertising industry as a gorgeous, easy-to-read sans-serif font.
+Helvetica is a gorgeous, easy-to-read sans-serif font that remains popular in the advertising industry.
 Both the New York City subway system and major corporations like BMW use Helvetica for their signs.

 • Pros: Many professionals rank Helvetica as one of the more beautiful sans-serif fonts.
 A perfect font to use on a CV!

-• Cons: Helvetica comes preloaded on Macs, but you aren’t going to find it listed under fonts in Microsoft Word.
+• Cons: Helvetica comes preloaded on Macs, but it isn’t listed under fonts in Microsoft Word.
 You’ll have to buy it if you want to use it and don’t have a Mac.

 4. Georgia